 - Located across the street from a great shopping and restaurant area.

-- Wifi throughout property without need of a wifi code.
+- Wifi throughout the property without the need of a wifi code.

 - The fluffiest bath towels on the island.